 What Can I Do With a History Degree?

-To prepare for these positions, we equip our graduates with an impressive tool kit.
+To prepare our graduates, we equip them with an impressive tool kit.
 The study of history teaches you to read, analyze, research, and write with precision, nuance, and clarity.
-Employers seek out job candidates with these skills.
-A thorough grounding in history sets you apart.
+As the American HIstorical Association explains, “Students of history learn to reach sound judgments by reading widely and weighing evidence with care.
+They construct persuasive arguments based on research rather than rumor or reflex.”
+Employers seek out job candidates with these intellectual skills and commitments.

 A history degree allows you to:

 - The U.S. Government is the largest single employer of historians—in the Foreign Service, the National Park Service, the Peace Corps, and nearly every other federal agency.

 - State and local government employ historians as planners, researchers, and analysts.
 Many history majors have worked in political campaigns, and as legislative aides and managers.

 - One UM history major became Majority Leader of the U.S. Senate and Ambassador to Japan; another, Governor of Montana.

 - The School of Education currently certifies secondary school teachers in the field of history.
 It also certifies prospective teachers in Comprehensive Social Science.

 - Our graduates have also pursued masters and doctoral degrees in history at prestigious universities across the country and have gone on to teach at a wide range of higher education institutions.

 - To study history is to engage in often controversial debates about the past.
 Not surprisingly, many history majors go to law school and work in all sectors of the legal community representing the interests of businesses, the government, individuals, and the environment.